Install

 For detailed explanations and hands-on examples, see Week 4 (loops/worktree), Week 6 (instruction tuning), and Week 7 (multi-agent design).

 Google’s AI coding CLI with a free tier.
-1M token context window, MCP support.
+It supports a 1M token context window, Google Search grounding, MCP, and extensions.

 Terminal window